Smana/cloud-native-ref/README.md

 Variables substitions is a very powerful [Flux](https://fluxcd.io/)'s feature that allows to reduce at its bare minimum code deduplication.

-It has been covered in this [previous article](http://localhost:1313/post/terraform-controller/#-focus-on-key-features-of-flux).
+This has been covered in this [previous article](http://localhost:1313/post/terraform-controller/#-focus-on-key-features-of-flux).

 ## ❓ How is Crossplane used